hasura/graphql-engine/manual/hasuractl/hasura_microservice_status.rst

 ::

-  -c, --cluster string     cluster alias on which the command has to be executed -h, --help               help for open
+  -c, --cluster string     cluster alias on which the command has to be executed -h, --help               help for status
   -n, --namespace string   use --namespace=hasura for hasura microservices (default "user")

 Options inherited from parent commands